Cultural Compass: Flanders Festival Ghent, Verdi's comedic side and a sneak peak in Bruges

 © PHOTO FLANDERS FESTIVAL GHENT

-Falstaff, 21 September until 9 October, La Monnaie, Brussels
+Falstaff, 21 September-9 October, La Monnaie, Brussels

 Giuseppe Verdi, famed for his grand tragedies, chose to end his operatic career with a laugh.
-“After having relentlessly massacred so many heroes and heroines, I have at last the right to laugh a little,” he remarked of his final work, Falstaff.
+“After having relentlessly massacred so many heroes and heroines, I have at last the right to laugh a little,” he said of his final work, Falstaff.

 This sparkling comic opera follows the misadventures of Sir John Falstaff, an ageing nobleman, notorious drunk and hopeless womaniser, who finds himself deep in debt.
 Hoping to solve his financial woes, he hatches a clumsy plan: woo two wealthy married women, Alice Ford and Meg Page, and gain access to their husbands’ fortunes.
 Sending them identical love letters, Falstaff believes his charm will do the rest.

 But Alice and Meg are far sharper than he imagines.
-With the help of their friends, they turn the tables, plotting a series of humiliating tricks to expose his treachery, from ridiculous disguises to a notorious dunking in the River Thames.
+With the help of their friends, they turn the tables, plotting a series of humiliating tricks to expose his treachery, from ridiculous disguises to a notorious dunking in the Thames.

 Based on Shakespeare’s The Merry Wives of Windsor, Verdi’s Falstaff brims with wit, mischief and beautiful ensembles.
 It is a joyous farewell from one of opera’s greatest composers: a work that proves comedy, no less than tragedy, can be timeless.

-WELKOM BRUSK, 21 and 22 September, Bruges
+WELKOM BRUSK, 21&22 September, Bruges

 The programme mingles spectacle, art and sensory experience.
 Inside BRUSK, the international collective Numen/For Use will install a monumental tape-art piece: thousands of metres of transparent tape will weave through the galleries in forms you can crawl, climb and wander through.
-This immersive setting is complemented by a soundscape by Bruges composer Patrick Hamilton, with moments of live music layered into the ambient composition.

 Outside, the festival expands through the city.
-High in the air, a highline by the Belgian collective Lyapunov will stretch almost 400 metres between Bruges’ Belfry and the Church of Our Lady, where tightrope walkers will perform accompanied by the unique Skyolin string-instrument, dance and live music.
-Meanwhile, the French Compagnie La Machine brings La Grande Araignée, a giant mechanical spider (37 tons, 13 metres tall), to roam the streets between ’t Zand and the Visartpark.
+High in the air, a highline by the Belgian collective Lyapunov will stretch almost 400m between Bruges’ Belfry and the Church of Our Lady, where tightrope walkers will perform accompanied by the unique Skyolin string instrument, dance and live music.

 John Baldessari: Parables, Fables and Other Tall Tales,

-19 September until 1 February, Bozar, Brussels
+19 September-1 February, Bozar, Brussels

 John Baldessari (1931–2020) was one of the towering figures of contemporary art, renowned for overturning artistic conventions with wit and invention.
 Blending text, photography and painting, he pioneered a playful new visual language often drawing on popular culture, film and mass media.